darcamo/cmake-integration/README.md

                 :rev :newest))
     ```

-# Usage
+## Usage

-The package offers a transient menu (`cmake-integration-transient`) for quick access to most of its functions, but you
+The package provides a transient menu (=cmake-integration-transient=) for quick access to its functions.
+For efficient workflow, consider binding frequently used commands to custom keybindings.
-probably want to bind some of the most common commands to keybindings of you preference

 ![Main transient menu](images/transient-menu.png)

-## Basic Workflow
+### Basic Workflow

 1.  **Configure Project:**
     - Use `cmake-integration-select-configure-preset` to choose a CMake configure preset.
 It lists all available